A Statistical Model with Qualitative Input: Conclusion

 \section{Conclusion}

-Qualitative input in a form of ranking can enhance the accuracy of statistical estimates of variables.
-Especially in high dimension when the variables of interest are independent and standard normally distributed, the statistical estimates of the variables with ranking input can be perfect, as suggested by Theorem~\ref{thm:limqual}.
-In a finite dimension, an efficient numerical algorithm to compute the estimates given ranking input is available, providing tools to make use of this type of statistical estimates in practice.
-This computational tool also allows an investigation into the convergence speed of the estimate and the impact of the degree of reinforcement of the input.
-Under the uniform correlation structure, the correlation coefficient representing the dependence among the variables compromises the accuracy of the estimates.
-However, in portfolio selection problem, the estimation error caused by this kind of dependence does not compromise the quality of the optimal solution.
+Incorporating qualitative input in the form of ranking has the potential to enhance the accuracy of statistical estimates for variables.
+This improvement is particularly notable in high-dimensional settings when the variables of interest are independent and follow a standard normal distribution.
+According to Theorem~\ref{thm:limqual}, the statistical estimates obtained using ranking input can be exact in such cases.
+In scenarios with a moderate number of dimensions, there exists an efficient numerical algorithm that computes these estimates, enabling their practical utilization.
+This computational tool also facilitates an examination of the convergence speed of the estimates and the impact of the degree of reinforcement in the input.
+However, when the variables exhibit a uniform correlation structure, the accuracy of the estimates is compromised by the correlation coefficient, which represents the dependence among the variables.

+In the portfolio selection problem, the estimation error caused by the uniform correlations does not compromise the quality of the optimal portfolio performance.
+When the correlation structure is non-uniform, we propose using the one factor model as an approximation for the correlation matrix, enabling the continued use of the computational method.
+To assess the model performance in a more realistic context, we apply this approximation technique in a study using real financial data.
+Comparing the results to a benchmark, we observe that the portfolio formed by the rank constrained model demonstrates superior performance when the rankings are perfect.